-The Valley of the Temples is one of the most popular tourist attractions in Sicily.
-This archaeological site is home to a number of ancient Greek temples, and it’s a great place to learn about the history of the region.
+The Valley of the Temples is one of Sicily’s most popular tourist attractions.
+This archaeological site is home to multiple ancient Greek temples, and it’s a great place to learn about the region’s history.

 This historic landmark was designated a UNESCO World Heritage Site in 1997 due to its cultural and historical significance.
 The site includes the Temple of Concordia, the Temple of Hera, and the Temple of Zeus.
 These temples are some of the best-preserved ancient Greek temples in the world.
 Yes, Greek!
 Not Roman, as you might expect to find in Sicily.

-In addition to the temples, there are also a number of other activities here such as an archeological museum on site, the ancient ruins within the archaeological park, or simply taking in the stunning views of the surrounding countryside.
-You can get to this archaeological site easily on a day tour from the nearby towns of Palermo and Agrigento.
+Along with the temples, there are multiple other activities here, such as an archeological museum on site, the ancient ruins within the archaeological park, or simply taking in the gorgeous vistas of the surrounding countryside.
+You can get to this archaeological site efficiently on a day tour from the nearby towns of Palermo and Agrigento.

 20. Roman Catacombs